openxla/stablehlo/docs/spec_draft.md

 deterministic function of `initial_state`, but it is not guaranteed to be deterministic between backends and different compiler versions.

-`initial_state` is the initial state of the current random number generation.
-The initial state, supported element type, and valid values are dependent on the algorithm used.

 `rng_algorithm` is one of the following, different variants of the algorithm is
 implementation-defined:
   * `DEFAULT`: Backend specific algorithm.